 Butter measurements are universal.
 Butter shapes are not.

-Using the Butter Crayon Transformer, you can easily load:
+Using the included Butter Cutter™, you can easily load:

 • Eastern butter sticks